-- Are All Licences Created Equal?
+- Are All UK Licences Equally Good?

 - UK Licensing Arrangements – Bingo Software Overview